sunpy/sunpy/docs/dev_guide/contents/dependencies.rst

 * astropy: Released in the prior 12 months from the anticipated release date.
 * Everything else: Released in the prior 24 months from the anticipated release date.

-Sponsored affiliated packages will support the sunpy LTS version at the time of their release.
+Sponsored affiliated packages will support *at least* the sunpy LTS version at the time of their release.

 .. _NEP-0029: https://numpy.org/neps/nep-0029-deprecation_policy.html